 The King's College Office of Study Abroad provides international education opportunities for students and faculty that encourages global engagement, academic enrichment, and personal growth.
-The Study Abroad Office at King's College supports the development of knowledge, skills, and attitudes needed to live and work successfully in the global community.
+The Office of Study Abroad supports the development of knowledge, skills, and attitudes needed to live and work successfully in the global community.
 The Office of Study Abroad is committed to integrating the study abroad experience into the core and major curricula through collaboration with academic departments and administrative offices.